-6.7 PowerStroke intercooler pipe upgrades are common due to potential failure of the stock piping.
-IC pipes aren’t likely to provide any notable power gains, so reliability is the main benefit.
+The factory intercooler piping is prone to failure on these engines.
+Intercooler pipes aren’t likely to provide any notable power gains, so reliability is the main benefit.
 Some claim that intercooler pipe kits will show 10-30 torque gains.
-However, we don’t fully agree with the claims and most 6.7L diesels likely won’t see much, if any, power or torque benefit.
+However, based on our experience we don’t fully agree with the claims and haven’t seen much power or torque benefits.

 Hot Side vs Cold Side Piping

 The cold side piping is the weak point of the 6.7 intercooler pipe design.
-The factory cold side pipe is known to fail once you begin modding the 6.7 PowerStroke.
+The factory cold side pipe is known to fail once you begin modding and tuning these engines.
 Heck, sometimes the pipe even fails on completely stock trucks.
 Cold side piping gets its name since it’s the piping after the intercooler once the air is already cooled.

-That said, the above image shows an MPD intercooler piping kit and we think it looks amazing.
-A full 6.7 PowerStroke intercooler pipe kit might make sense if you’re after looks.
+That said, an upgraded pipe kit might make sense if you’re after looks since they do add a nice aesthetic to the engine bay.
 However, if you’re simply looking to improve reliability then it’s best to just upgrade the cold side pipe and save the money.

 Many turbo and supercharged engines use traditional air-to-air intercooler designs.
 However, the Ford 6.7 PowerStroke uses a more efficient air-to-water IC.
 This design is becoming more popular now days as the use of forced induction becomes increasingly popular too.

 Upgrades for air-to-air intercoolers are very common.
 Simply increasing the surface area and core size can promote better cooling, lower intake air temperatures (IAT), and increase power.
-What about for air-to-water IC’s, though?
-Are they as worthwhile to upgrade?
+However, air-to-water intercoolers are a lot less common to upgrade.

 - 10-40wtq gains